 How can you become a production artist?

-Most employers prefer that candidates in a graphic design field have at least a Bachelor’s degree, according to the BLS.
-A formal education can certainly help you get your foot in the door, but don’t underestimate the importance of a well-rounded design portfolio.
+Candidates for graphic design positions typically need at least a Bachelor’s degree, according to the BLS.2 A formal education can certainly help you get your foot in the door, but don’t underestimate the importance of a well-rounded design portfolio.
 While you’re working toward completing your degree, seek out production artist or graphic design internships that provide an opportunity to supplement your portfolio with professional work examples.

 One of the best ways to make a breakthrough as an inexperienced designer is to rely on a personal network.
-You can build that network by joining professional organizations like the American Institute of Graphic Arts (AIGA), who often host events for design professionals to learn about industry trends and meet others in the field.
+You can build that network by joining professional organizations like the American Institute of Graphic Arts (AIGA), which often hosts events for design professionals to learn about industry trends and meet others in the field.